tinytronix/homeautomation/Hardware/readme.md

 Home automation hardware modules.
 For all modules the gerber files are available.
-The gerber files are proven in use.<br>
+The gerber files are proven in use and can be uploaded "as is" to any pcb manufacturer<br>

 ### The DIN rail housings (auf deutsch: Hutschienengehäuse) are available here:
 https://www.reichelt.de/leergehaeuse-71-x-105-x-90-mm-6-te-hut-6-c-p44868.html<br>